imranpciu/ZKTeco-Biometric-Attendance-Sync-Streamline-Your-Attendance-Process/README.md

   * Configurable logging for easy monitoring.

 # How to Use
-  1. Clone this repository to your local machine using **git clone**.
+  1. Clone this repository to your local machine using: "**_git clone_**".
-  2. Navigate to the project directory:**cd zk-attendance-sync**
+  2. Navigate to the project directory: "**cd zk-attendance-sync**"
+  3. Install virtual enviroment using:  "_**pipenv --python 3.9.12**_"(or any version)
+  4. Start virtual environment using: "_**pipenv shell**_"
-  3. Install the required Python packages using pip: **pip install -r requirements.txt**
+  5. Install the required Python packages using pip: "_**pip install -r requirements.txt**_"
-  4. Open the zk_attendance_sync.py script and configure the following parameters in the script:
+  6. Open the zk_attendance_sync.py script and configure the following parameters in the script:
      >> **HOST**: The IP address or hostname of your ZK biometric attendance device.
 Ex: "**_HOST = '192.168.10.121'_**"

      >> **PORT**: The port number for your ZK device.
 Ex: "**_PORT = 4370_**"

      >> **ENDPOINT**: The URL of the remote API where attendance data will be sent.
 Ex: "**_https://hr.example.com/api/attendance/update_**"
+  7. Run the script: "_**python zk_attendance_sync.py**_"

+**Note**: The script will connect to your ZKTeco device, fetch attendance logs, store them in the local SQLite database, and then upload the data to the specified API.
+The script will run continuously to monitor and synchronize attendance data.